arushii12/smart-expense-tracker/README.md

 ## Author

-Developed by **Arushii** as a full-stack personal finance project focused on budgeting workflows, financial insights, forecasting, and production-ready deployment practices.
+Developed by **Arushi** as a full-stack personal finance project focused on budgeting workflows, financial insights, forecasting, and production-ready deployment practices.